 In 1609, Henry Hudson, an Englishman sailing under contract to the Dutch government on his ship the Half Moon, was the first European to explore the river as far north as Newburgh.
 Sailing past present day Newburgh, Hudson’s first mate noted in his journal that this was “a pleasant place to build a town.”

 It was not for another 100 years, in 1709, that the first European settlement was made by German Lutherans from the Rhenish Palatine.
 The Palatines named their new settlement Palatine Parish by Quassaick.

 By 1750, people of English and Scottish descent outnumbered the original German settlers and changed the name of the region to Parish of Newburgh.

 Revolutionary War History

-Newburgh was the headquarters of the Continental Army from March, 1782 until the latter part of 1783.
+Newburgh was the headquarters of the Continental Army from April 1782 until the latter part of 1783.
 During that time, George Washington resided in the Hasbrouck House on Kings Highway in Newburgh.
-It was from here that Washington quelled the Newburgh conspiracy, a move by some of the Army's senior officers to overthrow the government.
+It was from here that Washington quelled the Newburgh Conspiracy, a move by some of the Army’s senior officer to overthrow the government.
 It was also here that General Washington received the famous Newburgh letter from Lewis Nicola, a Colonel in the Continental Army, proposing that the General become king.
 George Washington vehemently refused the crown, making Newburgh the birth-place of the Republic.
 In honor of his refusal of the crown, Kings Highway was renamed Liberty Street.

 19th Century Newburgh